This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: House Hornwood.

 The continent of Westeros is made up of many different regions, each of which has its own culture and history.
 Most of these regions form constituent parts of a single political realm, which is presided over by a ruling monarch.
-While the monarch holds ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the sovereign.
-Each region also possesses any number of “Vassal Houses” who owe their loyalty to the governing Great House in one capacity or another.
-House Hornwood is one of the Vassal Houses in The North.
+While they hold ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the monarch.
+Each region also contains an extensive network of lesser noble houses called “Vassal Houses”, who owe their loyalty to the governing Great House.
+House Hornwood is one of the Vassal Houses in the North.
 Their ancestral keep- also known as Hornwood- is located to the southeast of Winterfell, the ancestral stronghold of their overlords, House Stark.
 The sigil of House Hornwood is a brown moose head on a field of orange, and their motto is “Righteous in Wrath”.

 Symmetric, Closed shape, Colorful, Contains both straight and curved lines, Has crossing lines.

 More symbols in Coat of Arms:

 A coat of arms is a unique heraldic design on an escutcheon (i.e. shield), surcoat, or tabard.
 The coat of arms on an escutcheon forms the central element of the full heraldic achievement which consi… read more »